HCHS-Chisolm/react-native-bootcamp/README.md

 ## Getting Started

-**Students**, to follow this bootcamp, you need to **[complete the onboarding form](https://davidl.fr/bootcamp)**.
+This fork is intended for use in [Mr. Chisolm's](https://github.com/mchisolm0) classroom.
+If you come across this bootcamp and are not my student, you may want the original by David [here](https://github.com/flexbox/react-native-bootcamp)

 Challenge after challenge, you are going to build this mobile appliction to buy Star Wars space ships using `TypeScript`, `expo`, `react-native` and `react-query`.

-> To support my work, I recommend downloading my [React Native Book about the ecosystem](https://gum.co/road-react-native).

 <img src="https://github.com/flexbox/react-native-bootcamp/raw/main/hackathon/spacecraft/spacecraft-preview.gif" width="50%" height="50%" />

 ## Pedagogy

-I have chosen two pedagogical tenets while building this curriculum: ensuring that it is hands-on **project-based**, with **up-to-date dependencies** and that it **includes frequent quizzes**.
+There are two pedagogical tenets in this curriculum: ensuring that it is hands-on **project-based**, with **up-to-date dependencies** and that it **includes frequent quizzes**.
 In addition, this curriculum has a common theme —create a mobile app with real API— to give it cohesion.

-> If you encounter an issue, [feel free to contribute](https://github.com/flexbox/react-native-workshop/issues/new), I welcome your constructive feedback!
+> If you encounter an issue, [feel free to contribute](https://github.com/HCHS-Chisolm/react-native-workshop/issues/new), I welcome your constructive feedback!

 ## Each lesson includes